 Navigate to the Swagger page and follow the same process as before to save a new URL to the reading list and retrieve its screenshot.
 You should see an image similar to the one below if you saved the TechCrunch homepage:

 The screenshot looks remarkably similar to the one taken with PuppeteerSharp.
 You'll notice that advertisements are still appearing on the page.
-The ugly scrollbar is also still visible, as is the distracting bottom banner.
+The ugly bottom banner is also still visible.

 Using Playwright